Answering Unanswerable Questions: Fermi Problems in Product Management Interviews

 (Pianos Tuned Per Day)x(Five Days a Week)x(Weeks in a Year) = 520

 But let’s give our hardworking piano tuners (and ourselves) a break by saying they only service 500 pianos in a year.
-(Piano tuners go on vacation too — and 500 is an easier number for us to manipulate).
+(Piano tuners go on vacation too — and 500 is an easier number for us to manipulate). - Let’s review what we “know”.

 We know how many pianos are in Chicago: 150,000.

-And we know how many pianos a single piano tuner can tune in a year: 500.
+And we know how many pianos a single piano tuner can tune in a year: 500. - The answer: There are 300 piano tuners in Chicago.

 150,000/500=300